Table of Contents

-Remote work, or work from home, gives a better sense of work-life balance among many people, resulting in a generally happier mood.
-In one way, people can save commuting cost by skipping travel to an office and working in an environment of their choosing.
-Surprisingly, the most effective method does not lie entirely in remote employment policy.
-Global Workplace Analytics report that the ideal situation is a hybrid of the two – an amalgam where employees get to visit office some days of a week and have the flexibility to work from home as well.
+Surprisingly, even though there’s universal agreement on the benefits of working from home, it has never been part of the employment policy.
+Global Workplace Analytics reports that the ideal situation is a hybrid model – an arrangement where employees get to visit the office some days of a week and have the flexibility to work from home as well.

 Your Home Is Also Your Office:

 Time differences and flexible working hours might seem challenging but it gets easier if your team knows what they have to do.
-Make sure the team is on the same page during a project’s time frame and everyone is clear about their priorities.
+Make sure the team is on the same page when it comes to the project’s timeline and everyone is clear about their priorities.

-Set Boundaries In Remote Work:
+Set Boundaries In Remote Work

-Trust Project Management:
+Trust Project Management

-Consider Team Collaboration:
+Consider Remote Work Team Collaboration

-Remember – Managers Are Mentors Rather Than Supervisors:
+Remember – Managers Are Mentors too

 Managers should take their managing skills up a notch amid working remotely.
 They should assist employees as much as possible.
 They should focus on task delivery and align everyone’s contribution too.